-For programs in Clinical Psychology, Family Therapy, and School Psychology please look under Professional Psychology.
-For programs in Industrial/Organizational Psychology please look under Behavioral Sciences - General.
+For the MA programs in Clinical Psychology, Family Therapy, and the SSP program in School Psychology please look under Professional Psychology.
+For programs in Industrial-Organizational Psychology please look under Behavioral Sciences - General (for the sub-plan) and Industrial-Organizational Psychology for the pending degree.